dennismzia/graphql_notes/BountyTips/general.md

 * sensitive exposure
   - Add the file `appsettings.json` to your wordlist, and you might discover some juicy data.
 Enjoy!
   - settings and keys such as client secrets were exposed

+* cache poisoning
+  - For cache poisoning bugs in Varnish, sending a Fastly-Key: 1 or Fastly-Debug: 1 header can sometimes reveal the cache key.